How to publish with Amazon Kindle

 Step 1 – Create Your KDP Account

-This may seem obvious, but take your time and get all your information right.
+You need to open an amazon account.
+It may seem obvious, but take your time and get all your information right.
 Unless you have created an LLC, or small business to act as publisher, publish under your own name.
 You can always set a publication name for the description of your book.
 But your name and address are essential because Amazon will need it for tax purposes.

 You will also need to add a way for Amazon to pay you.
 Generally, this means linking a bank account.
 KDP will also ask you to complete a “tax interview.”
 Basically, this means answering questions for tax purposes.
 You will also need your Social Security Number, or Tax ID number along with your address so that Amazon can send you the proper tax documents for your sales.